CAG9/distributed-computing/README.md

 Code : racec9999/distributed-computing/witter_streamer.py

 ## Results:
-We can get 18000 tweets every 15 min, we will analise them to decide which is useful for the proyect.
-Following we're going to add the tweets to a pandas dataframe and count it.
-Price of the dollar at the moment: 21.4188580692
+We can get a chart that show two lines,dollar to mexican pesos and the amount of tweets with the hashtag:#DonaldTrump the x labels are the specific dates of our amount of tweets and dollar,an illustrative overview.

 ## Project definition: